renskiy/fabricio-devopsdays-2017/README.md

 ## Installation and setup

-(optional) Enable SSH access on your computer to allow Fabricio to deploy containers and services to the localhost.
+(optional) If you don't want to use VirtualBox and Vagrant, you can instead enable SSH access on your computer to allow Fabricio to deploy containers and services to the localhost.
+However, such way has some limitations in use (e.g. you can not try multi-host configurations like "PostgreSQL master-slave cluster").

 (recommended) Create 3 Virtual Machines with Docker by running following command: